-The State Fire Marshal provided neutral testimony, indicating the Office of the State Fire Marshal would need

-State General Fund (SGF) moneys to support the program initially, but the program would be self-sustaining after six months.
-The conferee further recommended the amount the industry can charge for an inspection be set in the rules and regulations, with the assistance of the Board, so that fees charged are consistent statewide.
+The State Fire Marshal provided neutral testimony, indicating the OSFM would need State General Fund (SGF) moneys to support the program initially, but the program would be self-sustaining after six months.
+The conferee further recommended the amount the industry can charge for an inspection be set in the rules and regulations, with the assistance of the Elevator Safety Advisory Board, so that fees charged are consistent statewide.